tomasjurasek/kontent-mvc-navigation/README.md

 More details about setting up preview and Web Spotlight can be seen in the [official Kentico Kontent documentation.](https://docs.kontent.ai/tutorials/develop-apps/build-strong-foundation/set-up-preview "Kontent Documentation - set up preview for content items")

-**Note:** Preview URLs require an `https://` protocol and a URL accessible to Kontent.
+> **Note:** Preview URLs require an `https://` protocol and a URL accessible to Kontent.
 Without a valid SSL certificate, Kontent responds with secure connection errors.
 When developing apps locally, see how to [serve pages over HTTPS](https://create-react-app.dev/docs/using-https-in-development/) in combination with [ngrok](https://ngrok.com/docs)'s forwarded address.

+### Importing the blog post boilerplate

+> :warning: Under construction